Silicon Valley: Notable companies

 Thousands of high technology companies are headquartered in Silicon Valley.
 Among those, the following are in the Fortune 1000:

 Additional notable companies headquartered in Silicon Valley (some of which are defunct, subsumed, or relocated) include:

-Limits of growth

-The wealth inequality in Silicon Valley is more pronounced than in any other regions of the US.
-According to 2021 national statistics, 23% of Silicon Valley residents lived below the poverty threshold.
-In March 2023, the Silicon Valley Bank had triggered a world-wide banking crisis, and an intervention by the U.S. Department of the Treasury.
-The extreme growth by Silicon Valley companies and the resulting economic crisis had caused the demise of Silicon Valley Bank when the California Department of Financial Protection and Innovation stepped in to protect the assets of local residents.

 Demographics

-Depending on what geographic regions are included in the meaning of the term, the population of Silicon Valley is between 3.5 and 4 million.
 A 1999 study by AnnaLee Saxenian for the Public Policy Institute of California reported that a third of Silicon Valley scientists and engineers were immigrants and that nearly a quarter of Silicon Valley's high-technology firms since 1980 were run by Chinese (17 percent) or Indian descent CEOs (7 percent).
+In addition, Saxenian's study found that successful immigrant entrepreneurs relied heavily on ethnic resources as they integrated into the Silicon Valley work culture and American society.
 There is a stratum of well-compensated technical employees and managers, including tens of thousands of "single-digit millionaires".
 This income and range of assets will support a middle-class lifestyle in Silicon Valley.

-Diversity

-Margaret O'Mara, a professor of history at the University of Washington, in 2019 pointed out problematic failures regarding diversity in Silicon Valley.
-Male oligopolies of high-tech power have recreated traditional environments that repress the talents and ambitions of women, people of color, and other minorities to the benefit of whites and Asian males.